thoth-station/adviser/docs/source/sieves.rst

 Sieve pipeline unit type
 ------------------------

-The second pipeline unit type triggered after :ref:`boot type pipeline units
-<boots>` is called ":class:`sieve <thoth.adviser.sieve.Sieve>`".
-The main
-purpose of this pipeline unit is to filter out (hence "sieve") packages that should not occur in the resulting stack.
+The second pipeline unit type triggered after :ref:`pseudonym type pipeline units <pseudonyms>` is called ":class:`sieve <thoth.adviser.sieve.Sieve>`".
+The main purpose of this pipeline unit is to filter out (hence "sieve") packages that should not occur in the resulting stack.
 It's called on each and every package that is resolved based on direct or transitive dependencies of the application stack supplied.

 The pipeline unit of type :class:`sieve <thoth.adviser.sieve.Sieve>` accepts a generator of resolved package-versions (see ``PackageVersion`` abstraction in